deftio/xelp/README.md

 # Xelp - A C command line interpreter and script parser

 copyright (C) <2012>  <M. A. Chatterjee>  <deftio [at] deftio [dot] com>
-version 0.23 M. A. Chatterjee

 ## About XELP

-xelp is a simple command interpreter for embedded projects which run "on the metal" or in otherwords have no formal OS.
+xelp is a simple combined command line interpreter / script interpreter for embedded projects which run "on the metal" or in may not have a formal OS.
 This allows the programmer to have a script interpeter available for debugging with the syntax of a command line.
+Xelp is meant to work seamlessly with pure C (also C++) so that the programmer can add their own commands which are then available at run time from the xelp script environment.
+Passing data from xelp to C functions and from C to xelp scripts is supported.
+The xelp parser can run without dynamic memory support which allows its use in interrupts or memory constrained environments such as machine monitors.

-Includes a small set of built-in commands for memory operations, viewing, and pointer operations.
+Xelp includes a small set of built-in commands for memory operations, viewing, and pointer operations which can be optionally compiled in.

 Written in pure C with function pointers for adding user called fuctions.
-Compiled sizes range from 900 - 1600 bytes depending on platform and architecture.
+Compiled sizes range from 900 - 4k bytes depending on options chosen, platform and architecture.

 ## Features

 * Command Line Interface (CLI) with C language function calls
 * Scriptable commands
 	* Anything run at commandline or menus can also be called as a script.
-	* Scripts are ROM-able  strings
+	* Scripts can be ROM-able strings
 	* No script strings are modified during execution by core parser / interpreter (eg no "strtok() style" procecssing.)
 * Programmer supplied C-language functions can be called from command line or from script
 * Each function can also have an optional help string.
 * Single-key mode for immediate menus or actions (w/o having to pressing ENTER)
 * Thru-mode allows redirection of key strokes to another peripheral w/o any parsing (useful for debugging modems or other peripherals)
-	* thru-mode is switchable on the fly at runtime
+	* thru-mode is switchable on the fly at runtime and can be redirected
 * Tokenizer output available for user supplied functions that need to parse params
 * Str2Int tokenizer allows converting numbers, and hex digits to integers.
 (123 --> int, or 123h --> int)
 * Single line comments via # symbol  (useful for scripts).
 Tabs also supported for indentation readability in scripts.